kathywu1201/Crochet_Pattern_Generator/README.md

 **Project**
 In this project, we aim to develop a Deep Learning model capable of interpreting images of crochet products and generating corresponding, detailed pattern instructions.
 Despite crochet's popularity as a creative and therapeutic pastime, enthusiasts like us often struggle to find clear, step-by-step instructions for intriguing designs we encounter online or in person due to scarce resources.
 Existing tools can transform written instructions into visual 3D models, but there is a significant gap in generating pattern instructions directly from images of finished products.
 To address this need, we envision not only creating a model that provides meaningful instructions but also developing an app tailored for crochet enthusiasts.
 This platform would allow users to upload pictures of crochet items they find interesting, receive detailed patterns, and foster an online community where they can connect, share their creations, and inspire each other.

-### Milestone2 ###
+### Milestone3 ###

-In this milestone, we have the components for data scraping from websites, as well as the computer vision, language models and RAG.
+In this milestone, we have split the processing pdfs container into two seperate containers - pdf processor and image to vector.

 **Data**
 We gathered around 5,000 crochet products instructions in PDF format from the open-source website.